thunderbird/webext-docs/tabs.rst

 Injects JavaScript code into a page.
 For details, see the `programmatic injection <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts>`_ section of the content scripts doc.

 .. api-header::
-   :label: API changes
+   :label: Changes in Thunderbird 77

    .. api-member::
-      :name: Thunderbird 77

-      With the :permission:`compose` permission, this now works in the document of email messages during composition.
+      :name: With the :permission:`compose` permission, this now works in the document of email messages during composition.

 .. api-header::
    :label: Parameters